oondeo/docker-odoo/README.md

 Maybe you are a core Odoo developer, or want to make your own fork to fix something, or want to use a variant such as [OCB][].
 How to do it?

-Well, the most important thing you need to know is that Odoo is installed in `/usr/lib/python2.7/site-packages/openerp/`.

 You should have a folder tree similar to this one: